vaspelin/thiocyanate/README.md

 ## Tasks

-1. When done, upload your project notebook to this repository
+1. Upload your project notebook to this repository
+2. Notify your referees that your notebook is ready to be checked
-3. Your two referees will write their report in a Github _issue_.
-When refereeing, remember to consider the [project criteria](http://github.com/mlund/jupyter-course).
+3. Your two referees will file their reports as Github _issues_.
+When refereeing, remember to consider the [project criteria](http://github.com/mlund/jupyter-course) and try to give constructive feedback that will improve the notebook.